 Wells Fargo vs. SoFi

-If you think you can get approved at Wells Fargo, we recommend checking your rate at SoFi first.
-This is because the lender has lower APRs than Wells Fargo but still makes loans up to $100,000.
-Annual percentage rates at SoFi are between 5.7% and 14.24% with the average APR around 8.5% in June 2017, making SoFi one of our top choices for borrowers with excellent credit.
+If you think you can get approved at Wells Fargo, it could be worthwhile to check your rate at SoFi first.
+This is because the lender may be able to offer lower APRs than Wells Fargo but still makes loans up to $100,000.
+Annual percentage rates (APRs) at SoFi are between 4.99% and 19.63%, making SoFi one of our top choices for borrowers with excellent credit.
 You can also choose between a fixed or variable interest rate on your personal loan.
-SoFi offers three-, five- and seven-year loan terms.
+SoFi offers up to seven-year loan terms.
 Like Wells Fargo, there are no origination fees on your loan.
-You will need good personal credit and a reasonable debt-to-income ratio to qualify at SoFi.
+You will need good personal credit and a reasonable debt-to-income (DTI) ratio to qualify at SoFi.

 Wells Fargo vs. Citizens Bank

-Discover and Wells Fargo offer very similar rates on their personal loans, but Discover only makes loans up to $35,000.
+Discover offers rates on its personal loans ranging from 5.99% to 24.99%.
+Discover makes loans up to $100,000.
 One advantage of using Discover is that you can check if you qualify without impacting your credit score.
 This can be helpful to know what kind of interest rate you may be offered on a loan.
-Rates at Discover range from 6.99% to 24.99% with terms from three to seven years.
+Repayment terms range from three to seven years.
 Similar to Wells Fargo, Discover charges no origination fees, has next-day funding on its personal loans and can directly pay your creditors.
 Discover also provides a 30-day money back guarantee on its personal loans, allowing you to return the funds with no interest charged.